danivelve/Excel_Projects/Project5_Bike_Purchase_Demographics/README.md

 Removed duplicate records

-Standardized column formats
+Standardized column naming and formats

-Validated numeric fields (income, age)
+Validated numeric fields (income and age)

-Created derived fields for analysis
+Created derived fields to support analysis

-All transformations are documented in the Data_Cleaning_Notes sheet.
+All data transformation steps are documented in the Data_Cleaning_Notes worksheet.

 📈 Analysis Performed

-Pivot table analysis of:
+The analysis was carried out using pivot tables and Excel charts, focusing on:

-Income vs Bike Purchase
+Income versus bike purchase behavior

-Age group vs Purchase behavior
+Purchase trends across age groups

-Commute distance impact
+Commute distance impact on purchasing decisions

-Gender and marital status comparison
+Gender and marital status comparisons

-Trend and distribution analysis using Excel charts
+Trend and distribution analysis for key demographic segments

-📊 Dashboard Preview
+📊 Dashboard

-The dashboard provides interactive filtering and KPI tracking for decision-makers.
+An interactive Excel dashboard was developed to provide key performance indicators, demographic-based filtering, and clear visual summaries designed for business stakeholders and decision-makers.

 🔍 Key Insights

-Higher-income customers show a significantly higher likelihood of purchasing bikes
+Higher-income customers are significantly more likely to purchase bikes

-Shorter commute distances correlate strongly with bike purchases
+Shorter commute distances show a strong correlation with bike purchases

-Middle-aged demographics demonstrate the strongest purchase intent
+Middle-aged demographics demonstrate the highest purchase intent

 🛠 Tools Used